m4r35n357/ODE-Playground/README.md

 * plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis
 * interactive investigations in the Python console

-The playground.py script provides the analysis of a "model" function's derivatives along with the value itself, across a range of the input variable.
+The plotters.py script enables the analysis of a "model" function's derivatives along with the value itself, across a range of the input variable.
+That file contains a selection of example invocations in the comments.
 Optionally it will analyse that range for roots, extrema and inflection points using the lower order derivatives.
 Here is a seventh-degree polynomial model by way of example, and a trigonometric identity as a check of the sin and sqr functions:
 ```python